torikushiii/hoyolab-auto/README.md

 1. Clone the repository.
 2. Run `npm install` to install the dependencies.
 3. Create a `config.js` or rename `default.config.js` to `config.js`.
-4. Follow the instructions in the `config.js` file.
+4. Follow the instructions in the `default.config.js` or `config.js` file.

 # Usage
 1. Go to the Daily Check-In page [here](https://act.hoyolab.com/bbs/event/signin/hkrpg/index.html?act_id=e202303301540311).